Gifts for Teachers: What to Get and What to Avoid

 What Kind of Gift Cards are Best?

-Gift credit cards such as MasterCard, Visa, and American Express are obviously the best choice, because they can be used at many retail locations. are another great option since they can be used to buy just about anything on Amazon.
-Amazon gift cards
+- Prepaid gift cards such as MasterCard, Visa, and American Express are obviously the best choice because they can be used at many retail locations.
+Amazon gift cards are another great option since they can be used to buy just about anything on Amazon.

-Younger children tend to establish more close relationships with their teachers and there is a good chance they know something about the teacher’s personal life, hobbies, and interests.
-If that's the case, more personal gift card would be a very sweet gesture.
+- Personalized gift card – If you know more about the teacher’s personal life, hobbies, and interests, a personalized gift card would be a very sweet gesture.
 For example, if the teacher likes to drink coffee – get a Starbucks gift card.
 If he/she has a pet – a PetSmart card would be perfect.
 If they like arts and crafts – get Michael’s or Hobby Lobby cards.
 If they are remodeling their home – a gift card to a home improvement store would be great.
 Also, consider gift certificates for their favorite restaurant or spa.

 How to Present a Gift Card

-You can always enclose the gift card in a card made by, or signed by, your child, but if you want to do something more creative, have a look at these ideas.
+You can always put the gift card in a card made by your child, but if you want to do something more creative, have a look at these ideas.

-The first one comes from Family.Disney.com.
-The idea is to take a photo of your child, pretending to hold a big gift box, and glue the gift card (in an envelope) to the photo, so it looks like the kid is holding a present.
+- The first idea is to take a photo of your child, pretending to hold a big gift box, and glue the gift card (in an envelope) to the photo, so it looks like the kid is holding a present.

 2. School Supplies

 Many schools are underfunded and teachers often spend money out of their own pockets to meet the needs of their students.
 This means that they will be happy to receive things like extra pencils, crayons, glue, erasers, and Clorox wipes.

 If you are on a low budget, you can consider things like fun notepads and stationery.
 Teachers take notes every day and also send out many notes to parents, so it will be enjoyable for them to have something pretty to write on.
 If you are crafty, you can even make a stack of personalized note cards.